Archive Teens’ Social Media and Eating Disorder Statistics Are Scary

 Table of contents:

 Children and adolescents are growing up in a world where they get overwhelmed with mass media every day.
 Statistics reveal that a child or adolescent spends an average of six to seven hours a day viewing various media.
-Several articles have indicated a link between how the media shows the thin female beauty ideal and the muscular male body ideal, and a variety of psychological symptoms, including body dissatisfaction and eating disorders.
+Several articles have indicated that there’s a link between the thin female beauty and the muscular male body ideal shown by the media and a variety of psychological symptoms, including body dissatisfaction and eating disorders.
 In this blog, we are going to delve into some social media and eating disorders statistics.

 What Is an Eating Disorder?